pavanvamsi3/prompt-cop/README.md

 ## Features

-- **Comprehensive Scanning**: Scan individual files or entire directories recursively
+- Scan files or directories recursively
-- **Multiple File Types**: Supports Markdown, YAML, JSON, JavaScript, TypeScript, and more
+- Works with Markdown, YAML, JSON, JS/TS, and more
-- **Advanced Detection**:
-  - Hidden or suspicious comments (HTML, block, line comments)
-  - Obfuscated strings (Base64, Hex encodings)
-  - Unusual Unicode patterns (zero-width characters, invisible characters)
-  - Suspicious markdown/HTML embeddings
-  - Common prompt injection patterns
+- Detect hidden comments, obfuscation, Unicode tricks, and other injection patterns
-- **Flexible Reporting**:
-  - Color-coded CLI output with severity levels
-  - JSON format for CI/CD integration
-  - Detailed vulnerability information (file, line number, reason)
+- Output results as color-coded text or JSON
-- **Highly Configurable**: Include/exclude patterns, severity filtering
+- Customize include/exclude patterns and severity filtering

 ## Installation